-Armenia's public finance sector is comparatively small and fluctuates at around 26% of GDP and the MTEF for 2019-2021 provides for a general Government deficit of 2.3% in 2020.
-The fiscal space is thus insufficient and inadequate to address the type of challenges that the ATS and the SDGs uncover, not least when considering the potential impacts of the COVID-19 crisis in Armenia2.
+Armenia's public finance sector is comparatively small and fluctuates at around 26% of GDP and the MTEF for 2019-2021 provided for a general Government deficit of 2.3% in 2020.
+Yet, the real Government deficit increased even further in the aftermath of the dual crisis as the economy was contracted whilst the country rolled out extensive socio-economic support measures to households and businesses as well as increased its military expenditure.
+Despite budget support provided by the European Union, humanitarian and development partners and Armenian diaspora, the fiscal space is insufficient and inadequate to address the type of challenges that the development policies and the SDGs uncover, not least when considering the continued impacts of the conflict and COVID-19 crisis in Armenia.
 Despite a 20%+ increase in its Human Development Index since independence, the progress has led to a weak and unevenly distributed growth among its population.
 23.5% of the population lives below the poverty line while more than 80% of the population continues to live on less than \$10/day (PPP) and 15.3% is food insecure (ArmStat, 2019).
 The "precariat" numbers are also on the rise, and so are major inequalities, especially between urban and rural areas, and women and men.
-The World Bank's Human
+The World Bank's Human Capital Index shows that children born today will use only 57% of their potential as adults, resulting in significant losses for the society.
+These inequalities have been further exacerbated by COVID-19 and will result in reversal of decades of progress on poverty reduction and loss of human capital.
+Gender disparities, with particularly low female labour force participation and a wide gender wage gap further hinder Armenia's growth prospect.
+Armenia is also one of the most vulnerable countries in the Europe and Central Asia (ECA) region to climate change which has significant implications on the resilience, competitiveness and well-being of its population.